jbboehr/php-mustache/README.md

 Compiling on Windows
 --------------------------------------------------------------------------------

+* Need to add [msinttypes](https://code.google.com/p/msinttypes/) to your include directory.
 * See [Build your own PHP on Windows](https://wiki.php.net/internals/windows/stepbystepbuild).
 Note: SetEnv.cmd is not always in the path, mine was in `C:\Program Files\Microsoft SDKs\Windows\v6.1\Bin\SetEnv.cmd` and needed to be modified